Pennsylvania Brain Injury Lawyer

-This can depend on a number of different factors.
-For example, just because your accident or injury was caused by another party, doesn't mean you automatically have a claim.
+Determining whether you have a valid traumatic brain injury case can depend on a number of different factors.
+For example, just because your accident or injury was caused by another party, this does not mean you automatically have a claim.

-- What caused the accident (drunk driving, speeding, faulty equipment, etc.)
+- What caused the accident (drunk driving, speeding, a defective product, etc.)